JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 > A very cool selfcontained row based DB

 4. PB gives you an [API endpoint](#pb-api) out of the box for your BE logic

 5. The [PB JS SDK](#pb-sdk)

 <!-- https://www.youtube.com/watch?v=Hw797S85yQE -->

 {{< youtube "Hw797S85yQE" >}}

+> I think there are chances that PB will be a companion for my [small PoCs :)](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/#pygwalker)

 ## PocketBase